What Attracts Carpenter Ants to Australian Properties?

 5. Garden and Outdoor Attractants

-Carpenter ants thrive in mulch, tree stumps, and decaying vegetation.
+Carpenter ants thrive in areas with abundant mulch, tree stumps, and decaying vegetation.
 Homes near forests and bushland, such as those in Crescent Head and rural Kempsey, are more prone to infestations.

 Prevention Tips: